Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **Weather Observation Station 16** challenge focuses on finding the **smallest Northern Latitude (`LAT_N`)** from the `STATION` table that is greater than the specified latitude value.
+The **Weather Observation Station 16** challenge focuses on finding the smallest Northern Latitude (`LAT_N`) from the `STATION` table that satisfies the specified latitude condition.

 The result must be rounded to the required number of decimal places.

 ### 🧠 Problem-Solving Approach

-1. Filter the `STATION` table using the condition on `LAT_N`.
+1. Filter the `STATION` table using the required `LAT_N` condition.
-2. Select only latitude values greater than the specified value.
+2. Select latitude values greater than the specified value.
-3. Use `MIN()` to find the smallest qualifying `LAT_N`.
+3. Use `MIN()` to find the smallest qualifying latitude.
-4. Round the result to the required decimal places.
+4. Round the result using `ROUND()`.
 5. Return the final result.

-### 🔑 SQL Concepts Used

-    SELECT
-    MIN()
-    WHERE
-    ROUND()
-    LAT_N
-    Aggregate Functions
-    Decimal Precision

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+Through this challenge, I practiced:

-- Find the minimum value from filtered data.
+- Finding minimum values from filtered data.
-- Apply numerical filtering conditions.
+- Applying numerical filtering conditions.
-- Use aggregate functions.
+- Using aggregate functions.
-- Work with latitude and geographic data.
+- Working with latitude and geographic data.
-- Round numerical results.
-- Handle decimal precision.
+- Applying decimal precision.
-- Write SQL queries in a DB2 environment.
+- Writing SQL queries in DB2.

 ### 📂 Files Added